 iv) biometric information that is to be used for the purposes of automated biometric verification or biometric identification; or

 v) biometric templates.

-We only collect Personal Information lawfully, fairly and for purposes which are directly related to our functions or activities.
+3.1 We only collect Personal Information lawfully, fairly and for purposes which are related to our functions or activities, including those of the Board and Subsidiaries.
 Our functions are outlined on the Information Publication Scheme page of our website.

-We generally collect Personal Information directly from individuals but may also collect Personal Information from intermediaries such as recruitment agents and temporary personnel providers.
+3.2 We generally collect Personal Information directly from you, but sometimes we might also collect your Personal Information from intermediaries such as recruitment agents, temporary personnel providers, investment managers and service providers.

-a) Workforce administration – from potential and current workers and members of the Future Fund Board of Guardians as part of recruitment, employment and administrative processes (this may include Sensitive Information).
+a) Workforce administration (including travel) – from potential and current workers, contractors and members of the Board, as part of recruitment, employment and administrative processes (including travel).
+This may include Sensitive Information.

 Personal Information collected may include: Personal Details, place of birth, citizenship or visa information, copies of identification, criminal record and current security clearance details;

-Personal Information collected may include: Personal Details and biometric finger scan(s); and
+Information collected may include: Personal Details (as Personal Information) and biometric finger scan(s) (as Sensitive Information); and

-d) Emergency contact details – from potential and current workers in order to maintain effective business continuity arrangements and in case of an emergency.
+d) Emergency contact details – from potential and current workers and contractors in order to maintain effective business continuity arrangements, and in case of an emergency.